 What are we looking for?

-- Scientific partnership and value - tackling a substantive scientific question in active partnership with a scientist(s).
+- Scientifically robust - tackling a substantive scientific question in active partnership with science, technology or mātauranga experts.

 What types of funding are available?

-Community groups can apply for up to $20,000 excl.
+Research professionals and community groups can apply for up to $20,000 excl.
 GST.
 Project funding can be used to undertake your research project, including data collection and analysis, as well as implementation and sharing of new knowledge in the community.

-Community groups can apply for up to $1000 excl.
+Community groups can apply for up to $1,000 excl.
 GST of seed funding.
 The purpose of seed funding is to support groups to develop their applications.
 Specifically seed funding is to be used to allow community groups to access expertise that is otherwise unavailable to them.

 What can the funding be used for?

-PSP Curious Minds Taranaki funding can be used to part-fund science professionals and community groups/ schools/ businesses/ Māori collectives and organisations to plan together and progress the research project including the research question(s), data collection methods, engagement plan, data analysis plan and knowledge translation strategy for the project (for example travel, meetings, and liaison costs).
+Seed funding can be used to help a community group access expertise otherwise not accessible to help develop research question(s), data collection methods, engagement plan, data analysis plan and knowledge translation strategy for the project (for example travel, meetings, and liaison costs).